kelu124/echomods/include/probes/auto/bard.md

 # bard (bard)

-a site rite probe
+* Small description: a site rite probe

-Used in the site rite bard systems.
+* Longer description: Used in the site rite bard systems.

 # Images